FlagBrew/PKSM-Scripts/dev/picoC.md

 ```
 - Older generations have smaller OT name limits so depending on the contents of the default OT field and the generation(s) you're editing your script may have to trim the string to fit
 - You will have to use `utf8_to_utf16` (see [Text Functions](#text-functions) below) before writing the OT to a pkm or the save
-    - For PKSM versions 6.1.1 and below, conversion will have to be done manually by scripts

 ```c
 unsigned int cfg_default_tid();